SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 > The order is a logical one.
 Man needs to see his state of sin, have proof of the righteousness that the Savior provides, and be reminded that if he refuses to receive that Savior he faces certain condemnation.

+> As Ryrie put it, "**Saving faith is a working faith**, and those works justify believers in the courtroom on earth," and <span style="font-weight:bold;color:orangered;">an "unproductive faith is a spurious faith."</span> &mdash; Dr. Norman Geisler, Four Views On Eternal Security. p.
+107. <sup style="color:#A8A8A8;"><sup>45</sup>Ryrie, So GreatSalvation, 110-11.</sup>

+> As Charles Ryrie correctly observed, <span style="font-weight:bold;">"every Christian will bear fruit; <span style="color:orangered;">otherwise he or she is not a true believer."</span></span> For 'fruit, then, furnishes evidence of saving faith.
+The evidence may be strong or weak, erratic or regular, visible or not.
+But a **saving faith works**," &mdash; Dr. Norman Geisler, Four Views On Eternal Security. p.
+105.

 [⚠️ Category mistakes in Greek surrounding the meaning of repentance](https://sevenshepherd.github.io/repent/).
-While it may be [monergistic](https://carm.org/dictionary/monergism/) ask yourself the following question: does repentance mean *"feel remorse, repent, be converted (in religio-ethical sense),"* or is it simply an intellectual assent to facts a *"change of mind"*?
+Ask yourself the following question: does repentance mean *"feel remorse, repent, be converted (in religio-ethical sense),"* or is it simply an intellectual assent to facts a *"change of mind"* a minor change of opinion?
-- If you said *"change of mind,"* in the sense of an intellectual assent to facts, you have deviated from historical Christianity.
+- If you said *"change of mind,"* in the sense of an intellectual assent to facts, you may be confusing etymology for meaning, or making a category mistake with the meaning.
+This would be a deviation from the academic community and historical Christianity.
 This meaning finds no support in any authoritative Greek lexicon, any modern English translation, and it is without scholarly support from the academic community, or any standard Greek reference work. *"Real repentance is being so sorry, so contrite, that you do not do it again.
 You turn away from it and cease doing it."* &mdash; Chuck Smith

 Correct definitions of [Repentance](https://bit.ly/3IchrbQ).